 Event organisers are required to notify the police in advance of certain types of event on the highway

-Prepare your event information
+Prepare your event information for road closures that we deal with

 All event organisers, other than for small street parties, will need to provide completed: